 Complete these steps for each quiz, exam and final for each class.

-If you schedule an exam or last minute, we cannot guarantee that we will be able to accommodate your request in Disability Services or have time to get the exam from your professor.
+If you schedule an exam or last minute, we cannot guarantee that we will be able to accommodate your request in the Center for Accessibility and Disability Resources or have time to get the exam from your professor.
 In these cases, you may need to take your exam in the classroom during scheduled time.
-It is your responsibility to schedule your exams per Disability Services guidelines.
+It is your responsibility to schedule your exams per CADR guidelines.

 Testing Center Rules

 • Please arrive 10 minutes before your schedule test time.
-Disability Services will not give you additional time if you are late.
+Teh Center for Accessibility and Disability Resources (CADR) will not give you additional time if you are late.

-• Disability Services will not proctor tests if you arrive more than 20 minutes late without instructor approval.
+• CADR will not proctor tests if you arrive more than 20 minutes late without instructor approval.

 • Do not bring food or drink into the testing room.